England’s NHS Releases Study on Risk of COVID-19 for People with Diabetes

 This week, the National Health Service (NHS) in England released the first study of its kind, breaking down COVID-19 mortality risk by type of diabetes among patients being treated in hospitals.
 The study follows WHO and CDC warnings that people with diabetes are in a “high risk” group for COVID-19 but goes further to show the relative risk of death for people with type 1 and type 2 diabetes who have been hospitalized with COVID-19.

 What the study shows us

 The study looked at data from the almost 61.5 million individuals registered with the NHS.
-Of those, just over 2.8 million (4.7% of the population) have recorded diagnoses of Type 2 diabetes, and just over 260,000 (0.4% of the population) have recorded diagnoses of Type 1 diabetes.
+Of those, just over 2.8 million (4.7 percent of the population) have recorded diagnoses of type 2 diabetes, and just over 260,000 (0.4 percent of the population) have recorded diagnoses of type 1 diabetes.

-Based on these broad numbers of the prevalence of diabetes in the U.K., the study examined the relative risk for a person with diabetes – Type 1 or Type 2 – being hospitalized and then dying from COVID-19.
-The study found that of the 23,804 deaths from COVID-19 within the NHS between March 1st and May 11th, 2020, 7,466 (31.4%) of those people had Type 2 diabetes, while 365 (1.5%) had Type 1 diabetes.
+Based on these broad numbers of the prevalence of diabetes in the U.K., the study examined the relative risk for a person with diabetes—type 1 or type 2—being hospitalized and then dying from COVID-19.
+The study found that of the 23,804 deaths from COVID-19 within the NHS between March 1st and May 11th, 2020, 7,466 (31.4 percent) of those people had type 2 diabetes, while 365 (1.5 percent) had type 1 diabetes.

 What the study doesn’t show us

 The study adjusted for age, sex, socioeconomic status, ethnicity and geographical region.
 When the study factored in a few concurrent pre-existing conditions (previous hospitalizations from heart disease, cerebrovascular disease, or heart failure) the risk factors for people with diabetes decreased (2.86 times the risk for people with type 1 and 1.81 times the risk for people with type 2).
 Not all risk factors could be accounted for.